|Applicant||AOC Location||AOC Acreage||AOC Equipment||End Date/Time for Comment Period|

 - U.S. Army Corps of Engineers Sections 9 and/or 10 Permits (Obstruction to Navigation) and/or Section 404 Fill Permit.
 If applicable, you can apply for these permits jointly with your Coastal Use Permit.
 For more information, call 504.862.2766 or visit the Corps’ website.

 - Louisiana Department of Environmental Quality Water Quality Certification.
+If applicable, you can apply for this jointly with your Coastal Use Permit.
 Necessity for this certification will be determined under the Coastal Use Permit process.
 For more information, contact 225.219.3225 or email@example.com or visit LDEQ’s website.

 - An estimated cost of removing and properly disposing of all equipment, facilities, and other items requested to be permitted.
 This cost estimate must be prepared by a contractor who has a valid Louisiana Commercial Contractor License for the classification of Heavy Construction or Coastal Restoration and Habitat Enhancement and has no familial or business relationship with the applicant.
 View a list of licensed contractors.

 - Copy of the power of attorney, if the person submitting the application is appearing and acting on behalf of the lessee under power of attorney.

 Please note that LDWF may require additional information.

 Permit Review and Approval

 LDWF will post a notice of a new permit application and a point of contact for comment on the application online and provide notice via email to everyone who has requested written notification, at least 15 days prior to acting on the application.

 LDWF will review a permit application and determine whether to grant the permit, grant it with modifications, or deny it.

 - If LDWF grants the permit with modifications, department staff will discuss the application further with the applicant before issuing the permit.